ccutler/PhoenixJSLogger/README.md

 [![GitHub top language](https://img.shields.io/github/languages/top/ccutler/PhoenixJSLogger.svg)](https://github.com/ccutler/PhoenixJSLogger)

 Lightweight, extensible javascript logger that has risen from the ashes.
-Useable in both Node & the Browser (with color output), with the ability to add additional custom LogTargets.
+Useable in both Node & the Browser (using webpack), with the ability to add additional custom LogTargets.

 ## Basic Usage
 1) Import the ILogger & Log packages, plus appropriate targets.